-They may not consider themselves miracle workers, but these volunteer financial planners are a critical part of the financial treatment team that complements medical care teams.
+They may not consider themselves miracle workers, but these volunteer financial coaches are a critical part of the financial treatment team that complements medical care teams.
 Their guidance helps eliminate financial distress from cancer journeys, and it’s hard to put a price tag on such meaningful support.

 Always walking the fine line between her right and left brain, Stevie brings her creative and strategic thinking to her role as Creative and Brand Manager.
 Through writing and design, she amplifies Family Reach’s voice and brings attention to the financial barriers that often accompany a cancer diagnosis.

 Healthcare professionals like hospital social workers, oncology nurses, and doctors can help bring cost conversations to the forefront of cancer treatment.

 Larissa shares about her daughter’s pediatric cancer experience and encourages caregivers to remember their own health and well-being.